emcf/thepipe/README.md

 <a href="https://cal.com/emmett-mcf/30min"><img alt="Book us with Cal.com" src="https://cal.com/book-with-cal-dark.svg" /></a>

 Thank you to [Cal.com](https://cal.com/) for sponsoring this project.
-Contact emmett@thepi.pe for sponsorship information.